-To avoid any complications, we suggest booking your DMZ train tickets at the ticket counter at either Seoul Station or Yongsang station.
-Note: there are automated machines to purchase DMZ train tickets at these stations, but we found they did not accept foreign cards.
+To avoid any complications, consider booking your DMZ train tickets at the ticket counter at either Seoul Station or Yongsang station.
+Note: there are automated machines to purchase DMZ train tickets at these stations, but we found they did not accept foreign credit cards.
 Therefore we suggest it’s best to secure your DMZ train tickets at a counter with a ticket agent.

 The bus tickets to tour the DMZ sites from Dorasan Station are sold separately.
 Those bus tour tickets can be purchased while on the DMZ train as an usher comes by to sell them.
-Both cash and credit card are accepted for this separate ticket purchase on the DMZ train.
+Both cash and credit card are accepted for this separate ticket purchase while on the DMZ train.

 DMZ Train vs Taking DMZ Tour from Seoul

 We enjoyed our experience of taking the DMZ train.
 It was unique to arrive into the DMZ by train and overall our DMZ train review is definitely a positive one!
 The trip was somehow both fun yet sobering, and extremely interesting every step of the way.
 The DMZ train is also among the cheapest ways to reach the DMZ.

 Despite this positive DMZ train review, we’d be doing a disservice by not pointing out a few advantages in joining a proper tour from Seoul instead of taking the DMZ train.
 The DMZ train does have a few shortcomings when compared to a tour from Seoul.

 Below are some considerations to keep in mind to help decide between the DMZ train and a DMZ tour from Seoul.
-Whichever way you arrive to the DMZ is largely based on personal preference on how you want to roll to the DMZ.
+Whichever way you arrive to the DMZ is largely based on personal preference.